 Likud officials blame the Blue and White for the ongoing political deadlock, claiming that “Netanyahu offered to pass creative legislation that would anchor the premiership rotation deal and prevent any of the parties from breaking their commitments.”
 Party officials insist that despite ‘far-reaching concessions,’ the Blue and White continues to refuse to form a unity government.

-Blue and White has accused Netanyahu of failing to offer a new deal for a prospective-rotational premiership that befits his current legal status of indictment for bribery, fraud and breach of trust.
+Blue and White has accused Netanyahu of failing to offer a new deal for a prospective-rotational premiership that befits his current legal status of pending indictment for bribery, fraud and breach of trust.
 In a written statement, the centrist faction condemned Netanyahu for ‘refusing to commit to not seeking personal immunity in his corruption cases.’

 Despite the reciprocal acrimony, both sides stressed that efforts to ‘pursue any channel toward the formation of a government in partnership and unity’ remain undeterred.